duonglongsa/flutter_video_duet_package/video_duet_package/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: record duet video with a given video, preview and save video to cache.

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+record duet video with a given video, preview and save video to cache, gallery.

 ## dependencies: